Home/CDC Priorities

 A person’s health isn’t just related to their behaviors.
 Factors like socioeconomic status, environment, race, ethnicity, gender, sexuality are also social determinants of health that can affect a person’s cancer risk and overall health.
 Our health equity research and toolkits can help you stay up-to-date on the latest insights and to tailor your communications and intervention strategies to diverse audiences.

-This infographic details modifiable risk factors for breast cancer.
+This fact sheet addresses modifiable risk factors for prostate cancer and colorectal cancer.
 View the Resource

 GW Cancer Center